 Is it any good?

-Lest anyone accuse him of falling into a rut with his middle-grade school stories, Andrew Clements (author of Frindle, among others) has written a YA novel with a science-fiction twist that has little to do with school.
+Fans who have graduated from Andrew Clements' earlier books will find he hasn't lost his talent for a gripping story.
+And lest anyone accuse him of falling into a rut with his middle-grade school stories, Clements (author of Frindle, among others) has written a YA novel with a science-fiction twist that has little to do with school.
 Clements pursues his premise logically.
 What would the real-life consequences be in this unreal situation?

 Unlike other invisibility stories, Bobby neither enjoys his predicament, nor does he use it for any questionable purposes.
 He just wants his life, such as it was, back.
-This doesn't have the joyous, grinning-all-the-way-through, everything-happens-as-it-should feeling of his middle-grade books.
-But fans who have graduated from Clements' earlier books will find he hasn't lost his talent for a gripping story with a satisfying ending.
+This doesn't have the joyous, grinning-all-the-way-through, everything-happens-as-it-should feeling of his middle-grade books, but it's engaging and offers a satisfying ending.